TheV360/sb_file_toolkit/README.md

+## <span style="color: red">this is work-in-progress software.
+This currently only supports writing SB3 TXT/PRG files, and i'm gonna reorganize most things very soon.</span>

+Check the credits section for stable online tools for converting SmileBASIC files.

 # SmileBASIC File Toolkit

-<span style="color: red">this is work-in-progress software.
-This currently only supports writing SB3 TXT/PRG files, and i'm gonna reorganize most things very soon.</span> Check the credits section for stable online tools for converting SmileBASIC files.

 Tool to read/write SmileBASIC files from the command line.